bhbmaster/rhood/README.md

 ## PRINT ALL INFORMATION

-Add the --info argument to rhood (-i for short) to print all profile information (lots of sensitive information), order information (Stock, Crypto, Option), open positions, and net profits (see note below).
+Add the --all-info argument to rhood (-i for short) to print all profile information (lots of sensitive information), order information (Stock, Crypto, Option), open positions, and net profits (see note below).

 ```
-python rhood.py --info
+python rhood.py --all-info
 ```

-**NOTE:** To get any information out of rhood, you must at least use --info.
+**NOTE:** To get any information out of rhood, you must at least use --all-info.
 Without it, its only useful to be played with interactively (see Playground).

 **NOTE OF PROFIT CALCULATION:** Net Profits are calculated by subtracting the sum of the buy from the sells, then adding the open positions value.
 The open position values are calculated by multiplying current help quantity by the current ask_price.
 Therefore, if a stock, crypto or option is open then we are getting an estimate of the profit by assuming we also sell the entire stock right now.
 If a symbol is currently closed (no quantity is held), then open position value can be ignored as its just 0.
 The term symbol refers to stocks, crypto coins, and options.